 LRRI’s commercial clients include pharmaceutical companies for whom LRRI scientists perform preclinical Good Laboratory Practice (GLP) studies for submission to the Food and Drug Administration (FDA).
 Clinical trials are performed nationwide by LRRI scientists at four locations.
 All trials adhere to FDA specifications.

 Lovelace Biomedical and Environmental Research Institute (LBERI) is an award-winning provider of scientific translation research and business solutions for the Federal Government.
-Our services are organized in the following areas: chemical, biological, and radiological (CBR), as well as emerging infectious disease.
-These include aerosol laboratory and field studies, Phase I though IV clinical trials in diverse therapeutic areas along with and biomedical computer simulation and computing (bioinformatics).
+Our services are organized in the following areas: chemical, biological, and radiological (CBR) research, as well as emerging infectious disease models and studies.
+These include aerosol laboratory and field studies, Phase I though IV clinical trials in diverse therapeutic areas, and biomedical computer simulation and computing (bioinformatics).